I form the light and create darkness. I make peace and create calamity. I am God, who does all these things. Isaiah 45:7

 20 He feeds on ashes.

-nor can he say, “Isn’t this a lie in my own right hand?”
+nor can he say, “Is this not a lie in my own right hand?”

 Jerusalem to be Restored